Dyson warranty length, claims, and repair after expiration

 Dyson does not have a lifetime warranty.
-It uses limited warranty terms that vary by product type, market, and sale condition.
-If your warranty has expired, the useful question usually changes from "am I covered?" to whether the problem is a paid parts issue, a repair claim, a service path, or a replacement decision.
+Most Dyson warranty answers start with the product category: many cordless vacuums and hair-care products are commonly treated as 2-year warranty products, while corded vacuums can have longer coverage.
+After expiration, the question usually changes from "am I covered?" to whether this is a paid parts issue, an after-warranty service case, a repair-cost problem, or a replacement decision.

 Dyson warranty quick answers